 - Fair play

 - Adherence to rules

-They also provide opportunities for children to cope and understand winning and losing and in this way sport and P.E impact on children's social and moral development, whilst learning new skills.
-It is our aim that all children take part in whole school events such as sports day, we have a number of highly successful teams, who take part in competitive events in the school calendar; inter-school competitions and festivals, gymnastic competitions and locally organised events.
-Whilst receiving high quality P.E lessons for teachers and professional coaches weekly, our children also have a wide number of opportunities to participate in after school club sports activities, Gymnastics club, Dance club, Netball club, Dodge Ball and key stage one football clubs take place in school.
+They also provide opportunities for children to cope with and understand winning and losing; and in this way sport and P.E. impact on children's social and moral development, whilst learning new skills.
+It is our aim that all children take part in whole school events such as sports day.
+We have a number of highly successful teams, who take part in competitive events in the school calendar; inter-school competitions and festivals, gymnastic competitions and locally organised events.
+Whilst receiving high quality P.E. lessons for teachers and professional coaches weekly, our children also have a wide number of opportunities to participate in after school club sports activities, Gymnastics, Dance, Netball, Dodge Ball and Football clubs take place in school.

 It is a fundamental principle at Westfield Nursery and Primary School that all of our Key Stage two children have the opportunity to participate and enjoy a wide range of residential opportunities.
 These enable children to see the wider world, provide new experiences, develop social and emotional relationships and equip them with the skills to go out into the world responsibly.
 The length of stay, distance from school and experiences completed are appropriate to the age of the children.
 For example:

 - In Year 3 children experience an overnight stay at Ennerdale Scout Camp and participate in team games, activities to support team building and group work.